 “The fact she’s able to adapt and play in different positions for us is something a coach really wants.”

-While Stanway openly admits she is far from the finished article, her selfless value of the collective over the individual is one of her many major qualities which belies her young age.
+While Stanway openly admits she is far from the finished article, her selfless value of the collective over the individual is one of the qualities she possesses which belies her young age.

-At just 22, she is unquestionably still learning her craft, but admits that operating in a number of positions has actually benefited her overall game, especially in an attacking sense.
+Still just 23, she's still learning her craft, but admits that operating in a number of positions has actually benefited her overall game, especially in an attacking sense.

-“As a right back there were places on the pitch that I didn’t want to go,” she reveals.
+“As a full back there were places on the pitch that I didn’t want to go,” she reveals.